Dutchman1990/vue-multiselect/README.md

 # Backstory
-While learning via js I realized that I need a multiselect dropdown component to create a multiselect able dropdown, obviously I could have used any npm package available out there, but I was trying to build and learn something new.
+While learning vue js I realized that I need a multiselect dropdown component to create a multiselect able dropdown, obviously I could have used any npm package available out there, but I was trying to build and learn something new.
 So I gathered ideas from the open ocean of internet and final output was this.
 Obviously it's not 100% bug free or fully featured, but a lot to come in future.

 # How to use?